2019 Stadium Super Trucks

-The 2019 Speed Energy Stadium Super Trucks Series was the seventh season of the Stadium Super Trucks series.
+The 2019 Speed Energy Stadium Super Trucks were the seventh season of the Stadium Super Trucks series.
 Defending champion Matthew Brabham retained his title with a five-win season and a 54-point advantage over runner-up Robby Gordon.

 The 2019 season saw the return of the trucks to Australia to finish the year, ending a year-long ban on the series by the Confederation of Australian Motor Sport (CAMS).
 This eventually led to the creation of the Boost Mobile Super Trucks championship for the 2020 season.